Migrate from CentOS Linux to Red Hat Enterprise Linux

 Updates and releases of CentOS Linux 8 were discontinued as of December 31, 2021 and will be discontinued for CentOS Linux 7 on June 30, 2024.
 As a result, organizations running CentOS Linux must migrate to a new operating system to continue receiving updates, patches, and new features.

 Cost-wise, it may be tempting to go with an unpaid, unsupported OS.
 But many rebuilds—especially free versions—are unproven, lack security certifications, and require additional staff and budget to support.

-Red Hat Enterprise Linux is a fully supported production-grade operating system (OS) available through a subscription.
-It’s the best long term migration option for production use.
+Red Hat Enterprise Linux is a fully supported production-grade operating system (OS) available through a subscription and in the cloud.
+It’s the best long-term migration option for production use.

 If your organization needs an IT environment with a reliable foundation to achieve cost and business efficiencies, you need more than the bits and code that make up an operating system.
 You need defined maintenance and update schedules, full support, security resources, a large ecosystem of certified partners, and long-term roadmaps to ensure stability and success.

 Migration options: Low-cost & no-cost Red Hat Enterprise Linux

 The Red Hat Developer Subscription for Teams provides development teams within organizations already running other Red Hat technologies access to self-supported* Red Hat Enterprise Linux at no-cost with enterprise and professional support add-ons available.
 Standardize on Red Hat Enterprise Linux and empower teams across your organization to build, test, and advance applications on the same reliable platform used for production workloads.

 Qualifications: Red Hat customers.
 Development usage only.

 Red Hat Developer Subscription for Individuals